Modern Foreign Language

 MFL at D’Eyncourt

 At D’Eyncourt Primary we consistently promote the study of a foreign language (in our case, French) because of its increasing importance in both personal development and in global society.
 The intention of our MFL curriculum is to develop an interest in and thirst for learning other languages.
 We aim to introduce the learning of the French language and the understanding of its culture in enjoyable and stimulating ways.
-We hope to embed the essential skills of listening, reading, speaking and writing.
+We hope to embed the essential skills of listening, reading, speaking and writing through our fantastic language scheme, Language Angels.
 We aim to build the children’s ‘cultural capital’ so that they are aware of similarities and differences between cultures.
 In short, we hope to lay the foundations for future language learning.

 Our aims at D’Eyncourt are: